ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 ### NVStore configuration

 NVStore does not need much configuration.
 It relies only on the regions of internal flash specified in the `area_*_address` and `area_*_size` for the two areas.
-Additionally, you cna use `max_keys` to manage the amount of RAM NVStore keys needs.
+Additionally, you can use `max_keys` to manage the amount of RAM NVStore keys needs.
 Note that `max_keys` defaults to the number of keys Mbed OS needs.
-You only need to be modify it if an application uses NVStore directly.
+You only need to modify it if an application uses NVStore directly.

 ```
 Configuration parameters